Blog

 If you were hit by a drunk driver, you’re likely dealing with a lot of stress and uncertainty.
 Understanding a few key aspects of Florida’s laws can help you see the path forward.
 While the state’s criminal justice system will handle the driver’s DUI charges, your journey to getting compensation for your injuries is a separate, civil matter.
 Knowing the rules about evidence, legal claims, and deadlines is the first step toward protecting your rights.

-Florida’s Blood Alcohol Content (BAC) Limits
+Florida’s Legal Blood Alcohol (BAC) Limit

 Florida has strict laws against driving under the influence (DUI).
 For most drivers aged 21 and over, the legal blood alcohol content (BAC) limit is 0.08%.
 For commercial drivers, it’s even lower at 0.04%, and the state has a zero-tolerance policy for drivers under 21, who cannot have a BAC of 0.02% or higher.